iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 This [script](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-mainnet-k8s/hornet-k8s.sh) allows you to run sets of Hornet instances "in one click" in your K8s' environment of choice and also provides a blueprint with the best practices K8s administrators can leverage when deploying production-ready environments.

-## Deployment using the "one click" script
+## Deploying Using the “One Click” Script

 For running the [one click script](https://github.com/iotaledger/one-click-tangle/tree/chrysalis/hornet-mainnet-k8s/README.md) you need to get access to a K8s cluster.
 For local development we recommend [microk8s](https://microk8s.io/).
 Instructions on how to install it can be found [here](https://blog.jarrousse.org/installing-microk8s-on-mac-os-x/).
 You may also need to enable the ingress add-on on micro-k8s with `microk8s.enable ingress`.
 In addition you need the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool [properly configured](https://kubernetes.io/docs/reference/kubectl/overview/) to get access to your cluster.